 Find a Domain Name and Hosting Company

 Want to start make money working from home?
-This is my step by step tutorial on how to create a WordPress blog on Bluehost.
 I wish I knew how to start a food blog when I started, and hopefully this post will help you!

 I started Food Blogging about a year ago and it has definitely impacted my life.
 The best thing is I was able to branch out on my website and social media as a Food Blogger, Recipe Creator, and Food Stylist.
 Blogging lets me be my own boss which is everything I ever wanted.
 Not to mention, the majority of my family lives in different parts of the world, so it is awesome to be able to work wherever I am in the world.
-If you are brand new and looking for an inexpensive, good quality hosting company, I recommend Bluehost.
-Click here to start a WordPress Blog on BlueHost.
+If you are brand new and looking for an inexpensive hosting company, I recommend Bluehost for your first year.
+After that, I would move to Cloudways or Bigscoots.

 You can start making money as soon as your first blog post, whether it be through ads, affiliate marketing, or promoting a product on your blog.
 Thanks to social media, it is easier now than ever to reach out to a company and pitch yourself.